ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Real knowledge is to know the extent of one’s ignorance.”— Confucius   ❞</i>
+<i>❝“BASIC is to computer programming as QWERTY is to typing.”— Seymour Papert   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->